 123. Relay final approval of the buyer’s loan application to you.

 124. Review the home inspector’s report.

-125. Assist seller with identifying and negotiating with trustworthy contractors to perform any required repairs.
+125. Assist sellers with identifying and negotiating with trustworthy contractors to perform any required repairs.

 126. Schedule Appraisal.

-127. Provide comparable sales used in market pricing to Appraiser.
+127. Provide comparable sales used in market pricing to the Appraiser.

 128. Follow-Up on Appraisal.

-129. The coordinate the closing process with the buyer’s agent and lender.
+129. Coordinate the closing process with the buyer’s agent and lender.

 130. Update closing forms and files.

 131. Ensure all parties have all forms and information needed to close the sale.